FedX-sudo/Smartphone-AI/README.md

 ## What is This?

-    an AI to guess what key you are pressing on an android virtual keyboard
+    an AI to guess what key you are pressing on an Android virtual keyboard

 ## Why is This?